 - 500 gr (1 lb, about 2 bunches) curly endive which is also named chicory or frisee

 - 400 gr /14 oz diced canned tomato

 Schedule and method:

 - Twenty-four hours before you need it, make the dough using my instructions for slow focaccia.
-Basically you need to mix the dough ingredients , oil the dough, cover it and let it raise in a draft-free area.
+Basically, you need to mix the dough ingredients, oil the dough, cover it and let it raise in a draft-free area.
 About half way the proving period knead it briefly to knock off the gas and cover again.

 - A couple of hours before dinner, make the filling.
 Wash the curly endive thoroughly and chop it finely.
 I pulse it in a food processor.
 Mix the chopped salad with the tomatoes, salt lightly and transfer in a colander for at least one hour.
 It’s important to remove as much liquid as possible from the vegetable mixture so squeeze it in a cotton towel if necessary.
-Transfer in a bowl, add one tablespoon olive oil and season the filling with a sprinkle of black pepper.
+Transfer to a bowl, add one tablespoon olive oil and season the filling with a sprinkle of black pepper.

 - Now assemble the pidoni.
 You’ll need to work fast so they don’t fall apart.
 Divide the filling among the 16 disks leaving a 2.5cm ( 1 inch) margin around the edge.
 Place 1 slice of mozzarella and 1/2 anchovy fillet broken in 2-3 pieces over the filling and fold the disk of dough to form a small calzone.

-If you decide to bake them, brush the pidoni with olive oil on both sides, place them in an oven tray lined with parchment paper and bake them in a very hot oven until golden, 15- 20 min.
+If you decide to bake them, brush the pidoni with olive oil on both sides, place them on an oven tray lined with parchment paper and bake them in a very hot oven until golden, 15- 20 min.